danriti/moleskine/travis-deploy-pypi/README.md

 # Travis meets PyPI

-## Introduction

-- python-traceview new release
-- what is it?
-- i got fed up with manually deploying to pypi
-- so lets talk about how to deploy automatically with travis ci

-The TraceView team has added the ability to delete applications to our Application Management API, so now users are enabled to programmatically delete and clean up applications that are no longer in use.
-Along with this helpful addition, I've just released an updated version of the [python-traceview][1] client library, to include this new functionality.
-For those of you not familiar with the python-traceview library, it's an open-source Python library for interacting with the TraceView API, allowing power users the ability to extract meaningful performance information and manage their TraceView accounts.
+The TraceView team has added the ability to delete applications to our Application Management API, so now users are enabled to programmatically delete and clean up applications in TraceView that are no longer in use.
+Along with this helpful addition, I've just released an updated version of the [python-traceview][1] client library, to support this new functionality.
+For those of you not familiar with the python-traceview library, it's an open-source Python library for interacting with the TraceView API, granting power users the ability to extract meaningful performance information and manage their TraceView accounts.

 As the sole maintainer of the python-traceview library, I've been following a simple [deploy process][3] I cooked up for getting new releases of the library on [PyPI][2] (the Python Package Index).
 Now that I've been maintaing the project for almost 2 years, the "excitement" of doing a manual release has come and gone.
-Thus, my first thought when approaching this release was:
+So naturally I began to ask myself:

-> How can I automate this release process?
+> How can I automate releasing to PyPI?

-Well, it turns out that the answer is quite simple; [Travis CI][4], a continuous integration service used to build and test projects.
+Well, it turns out that the answer is quite simple with [Travis CI][4], a continuous integration service used to build and test projects.
 So lets take a closer look at how to get started!

 ## Process Delta

-- already using travis for testing
-- how does the process change? (pr, merge, release)

 As it turns out, python-traceview is already [using][5] Travis CI, but only for [running tests][6] against changes in the repository.
 So before we get into